An inpatient program for children with Prader-Willi Syndrome and other weight-related disorders.

 Program features:

-- Physical, occupational, and speech therapy
+- Physical, occupational, and speech therapies targeting mobility, fine motor skills, and communication

 Research-driven, data-informed care.